yujunz/gitlab.com-runbooks/howto/manage-production-incidents.md

 * Production:
   * Start a war room on Zoom immediately to have high a bandwidth communication channel.
-  * Open a google doc and make it GitLab editable by clicking on the `Share` icon and selecting _Advanced_, _Change_, then _On - GitGlab_.
+  * Open a [Google Doc](https://docs.google.com) and make it GitLab editable by clicking on the `Share` icon and selecting _Advanced_, _Change_, then _On - GitGlab_.
       * Publish the document using the _File_, _Publish to web..._ function.
       * Use this document to write the timeline of events as they are known and complete the facts with data as it is found.
       * It's fine to write partial findings or guessing, we just need to validate our assumptions as we go.
       * Redact the names to remove the blame.
       * Tweet a link to this document to make the community aware.
   * Involve the Marketing team by calling @channel in the `#marketing` channel via Slack so they can start working on how to communicate this incident to broader audience while you work on solving the incident.
   * Keep updating the doc with new findings.
   * When the incident is done and we recovered the service, turn the doc into an issue that will be labeled as `outage`.
 Decide with marketing if in turn this should be a further blog post.
 In any case open the issue with the timeline to keep a track record in the infrastructure issue tracker.